- Software Development - Introduction

 The Software Design process can be divided into three levels of phases of design:

-Architecture Design is the highest level of abstract version of the system.
+Architecture Design is the highest level of the abstract version of the system.
 It also identifies the system as many components interacting with each other.
 At this level, the designers get a better idea of the proposed solution domain.

 PRELIMINARY OR HIGH-LEVEL DESIGN: